 Comment.
-Section 17453 generally continues former Probate Code Section 1139.14, and is comparable to Section 17403.
-The reference in subdivision (b) to living beneficiaries continues the substance of part of former Probate Code Section 1139.19.
+Section 17453 continues former Probate Code Section 1139.14 without substantive change, except that the statement of the age of the trustee is required only of individual trustees.
+This section is also comparable to Section 17403.
+The reference in subdivision (b) to living beneficiaries restates part of former Probate Code Section 1139.19 without substantive change.
 See also Sections 24 ("beneficiary" defined), 15802 (notice to beneficiary of revocable trust), 17200(a) (petition by trustee or beneficiary), 17201(a) (petition to be verified).